Eliie58/clt_at_work/README.md

 2. Generate 10000 random samples, and calculate the average of each sample
 3. Plot the averages, and make sure they fit the normal distribution

+## Euler's number

+I also tried to estimate the value of euler's number (e) using CLT